ss-vector/copycats/README.md

 * Blog

 ### Notes
-Using `rsync` tool to synch two directories.
+Using `rsync` tool to sync with apache2 dev-sites folder.
 Working with multiple directories, some of them not being synched to github.
 Remove unused directories like `/assets/src` and `.git`.
 ```bash